dlucaud/dlucaud/README.md

 - 👋 Hi, I’m @dlucaud
-- 👀 I’m interested in biology, physics, sport, guitar playing and informatic because it's my job
+- 👀 I’m interested in a lot of differents things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working at Inetum
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate
-- 📫 How to reach me ...
+- 📫 Cannot reach me

 <!---
 dlucaud/dlucaud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.